 About Abenaart Shop

-Abenaart Shop is a seasonal, sustainable brand dedicated to crafting small-batch, nature-inspired creations.
+Abenaart Shop is an extenstion of my art practice under Abenaart.
+It is a seasonal, sustainable brand dedicated to crafting small-batch, nature-inspired creations.
 From naturally dyed bandanas, table runners, and scarves, to handcrafted natural paints and pigment paintings.
 Each piece reflects the beauty of being in relationship with the earth.
 Available online seasonally and at select vending events.

 Commitment to sustainability